alanmitchell/bmon/docs/source/periodic-scripts.rst

 ``first_date_tz`` (optional)
-    If you provide a ``first_date`` parameter, you can also provide the timezone that should be used to interpret that date.
+    If you provide a ``first_date`` parameter, you can also provide the timezone that should be used to interpret that date/time.
 If you do not provide a timezone the date is assumed to be in the Alaska timezone.
 A valid list of timezone labels can be `found here. <https://en.wikipedia.org/wiki/List_of_tz_database_time_zones>`_

 ``systems`` (required)
     The systems to acquire data from are listed here.
-The format, inlcuding indentation must be exactly as shown.
+The format, including indentation must be exactly as shown.
 Each system has two fields associated with it that are required: ``system_id`` - the Enphase System ID for the system, and ``user_id`` the Enphase ID of the user that owns the system; (``user_id`` is